 Midwest Road Trip: Ohio Destinations

-Sandusky, Ohio is home to Cedar Point – the flagship park of Cedar Fair.
-There are also four indoor waterpark resorts, and beautiful beaches along Lake Erie.
-From Sandusky, families can take ferries to Kelleys Island or South Bass Island’s Put-in-Bay.
-On these islands families can take cave tours, go on fishing excursions, or climb the Marblehead Lighthouse for spectacular views.
+There are also four indoor waterpark resorts and beautiful beaches along Lake Erie.
+From Sandusky, take a ferry to Kelleys Island or South Bass Island’s Put-in-Bay.
+On these Lake Erie islands, take a cave tour, go fishing, or climb the Marblehead Lighthouse for spectacular views.

 Badlands National Park